About Deborah Court books

 Three original contributions to the study of culture: Qualitative Research and Intercultural Understanding (2018) and A Brief History of Knowledge for Social Science Researchers (2020), and Insider-Outsider Research: New Perspective on Method and Meaning (2022), all published by Routledge/Taylor and Francis.

 2021: The Israeli Druze Community in Transition: Between Tradition and Modernity, with Randa Khair Abbas, published by Cambridge Scholars.
 The only book its kind in English, portraying the lives and values of the Israeli Druze, who are at a crossroads between their traditional way of life and the demands and challenges of modernity.

-See all my books at my author site on Amazon:
+See and order all my books at my author site on Amazon: